Judith Turnbull

-Judith A Turnbull (born 1947), is a female retired swimmer who competed for England.
+Judith A. Turnbull (born 1947), is a female retired swimmer who competed for England.

-Swimming career
+Biography

 Turnbull became a National champion at the ASA National British Championships when she won the 220 yards medley title in 1966.

-She represented England in the 440 yards medley event, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+Turnbull represented the England team in the 440 yards medley event, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, where she reached the final of the 440 yards individual medley.